hassan-pmp/agile/bty.md

 - **Focus**: Everyone focuses on the work of the sprint and the goals of the scrum team.
 - **Openness**: Strongly related to the transparancy pillar
 - **Respect**: Respect each other to be capable, independent people. respect is essential in solving complex problems and growing high performance teams.
 Recogmizing that the people have different background, personalities, and abilities.
+- 6- What are the pillars of empiricism?
+  - inspection, Adaption, Transparancy

+- 7- Which Scrum value is manifested when an information radiator such as a burndown, burn up or cumulative flow chart is made available so that everyone can see it?
+  -  Openness
+- 8- Scrum is founded on?
+(Choose the two best answers)
+  - Empricisim
+  - Lea thinking
+- 9-